Konnan: New World Order; World Television Champion (1997-1999)

 Konnan joined the New World Order (nWo) on July 14, 1997.
 Konnan developed an increasingly hip-hop based gimmick and was nicknamed "K-Dogg."
 During his first stint in the nWo, Konnan feuded with the Luchadores whom he had brought to WCW.
 During this storyline, he wrestled in a Mexican Death match at Road Wild against Rey Mysterio, Jr. and a match against Juventud Guerrera at Uncensored in March 1998.

 When the nWo divided into two rival factions on the May 4, 1998, episode of Nitro, Konnan sided with the nWo Wolfpac, led by Kevin Nash.
 The Wolfpac feuded with nWo Hollywood, led by Hollywood Hogan and became tweeners.
-On the November 30, 1998, episode of Nitro, Konnan defeated Chris Jericho for the World Television Championship.
+On the November 30, 1998, episode of Nitro, Konnan defeated Chris Jericho for the WCW World Television Championship.
 His reign lasted until December 28, 1998, when he lost to nWo Hollywood member Scott Steiner on Nitro following interference from Buff Bagwell.

+No Limit Soldiers; Filthy Animals (1999-2001)

-When the two halves of the nWo reunited in January 1999, Konnan was thrown out of the nWo for standing up for Rey Mysterio, Jr and was attacked by Lex Luger.
-As a result, he became a face and teamed with Mysterio to fight the nWo.
+When the two halves of the nWo reunited in January 1999, Konnan was thrown out of the nWo for standing up for Rey Mysterio Jr and was attacked by Lex Luger.
+A week later he would enter the ring using the "Psycho" theme music which would later on becoming Rey Mysterio's theme song after his unmasking and the Filthy Animals theme for a while till it was replaced with "The Reason".
+He became a face and teamed with Mysterio to fight the nWo.
 After feuding with nWo member Lex Luger, Konnan and Mysterio, Jr. were defeated by The Outsiders at SuperBrawl IX, with The Outsiders removing Mysterio's mask in the process.
 Konnan later criticized WCW for not respecting Mexican wrestling culture by writing storylines that saw several Mexican wrestlers unceremoniously unmasked (Juventud Guerrera, Psicosis, and Mysterio).
 He compared asking a luchador to remove their mask to "going to Japan and telling the Japanese they have to eat with a fork instead of chopsticks."

-No Limit Soldiers and Filthy Animals (1999-2001)

-Konnan was kicked out of the NWO Wolfpac on January 11, 1999.
-A week later he would enter the ring using the "Psycho" theme music which would later on becoming Rey Mysterio's theme song after his unmasking and the Filthy Animals theme for a while till it was replaced with "The Reason".